The Best of Nature – Down to a Science

 GenNext M3D™ Exoenzymes allow your course to take on the attributes of the world’s most resilient natural grasses.

 GenNext M3D™ Technology stimulates the vital reactions that support healthy, robust soil environments.
 By replicating these reactions, and the valuable, plant-activating compounds they supply, GenNext products simulate their catalytic and digestive attributes.

 We identify and extract more than 3,000 proteins, hormones, and enzymes – the good stuff – from select microbes found in natural prairie grasses, corn composts, and various turfgrass species.
 Each of these microbes has a specific function, whether to decompose dead matter to form organic material, to free “tied-up” nutrients from the soil and from dead matter, or to release agents to kill and prevent certain pathogens.
 No matter their role – these microbes and their exudates make up the core of our M3D™ Technology, possessing innate growth- and resilience-boosting characteristics.

-By providing a stabilized, non-animated form of the resilience-boosting microbes found in natural grasses, GenNext products essentially bypass the organic digestion process – while providing an instant organic catalyst.
-In other words, they give users the best of both worlds: synthetic performance with organic delivery.
+By providing a stabilized, non-animated form of the resilience-boosting microbes found in natural grasses, GenNext products essentially bypass the natural digestion process – while providing an instant bio-catalyst.
+In other words, they give users the best of both worlds: synthetic performance with superior delivery.

 Using GenNext M3D™ Technology on a continual basis, in conjunction with a balanced fertility program, will trigger a plant’s built-in defense system against abiotic and biotic stress.
 Soil biology will improve as M3D™ Technology encourages a diverse soil food web of beneficial bacteria and fungi, promoting optimal plant health and soil respiration.